-Persimmon trees can grow very tall, but prune to maintain persimmon trees either narrow (8-10 ft wide and taller), or allow them grow larger.
+Persimmon trees can grow very tall, but prune to maintain persimmon trees either narrow (8-10 ft wide and taller) or allow them to grow larger.
 In home orchards, plant persimmon trees as close as 10-15 feet apart, but allow more space if you want to grow the trees larger.
 Trees can grow very tall, over 30 – 40 feet if allowed.

 Sun Expose – Amount of Sun persimmon trees need – Full or Partial Sun